simonechavarriav/Portfolio-Simon-Echavarria/README.md

 Instructions to run locally:
 Download the folder called portfolio and open it in a code editor, then right click on the file index.html and run it

-URL to live portfolio (Github pages):
+URL to live portfolio (Netlify): sev-portfolio.netlify.app